CasperDev/vz-dis-dos/doc/source/Chapter3/fileman.rst

 	Only permitted as a direct command,.

-The DCOPY command with specification of a program name causes this program to be copied from one diskette to another.
+The :guilabel:`DCOPY` command with specification of a program name causes this program to be copied from one diskette to another.

 After entering the command, you will first be prompted to specify the source